-Included in the installation figures above are proposed “smartcharger” installations for 100 residential (out of the total 120) and 90 combined workplace and public Level 2 EVSE port connections (out of the total 145).
+Included in the installation figures above are proposed “smartcharger” installations for 120 residential and 100 combined workplace and public Level 2 EVSE port connections.
 Statistically significant sample sizes of BEV, PHEV, commuting and non-commuting subsets are targeted in these “smartcharger” installations, with data acquisition, network communications, and demand response capabilities.
 Cost estimates for the pilot program are as follows: